-What investments are included under "#2 Other", what is their purpose and are there
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attain-
+Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.